machinekoder/pickit-docs/docs/documentation/detection/flex/explaining-the-flex-detection-parameters.rst

 -  Whether to look for the shape in the **outer-most contour only** or in the **inner and outer contours**.
 This is mostly relevant for ring-like shapes, which have an internal and external circle.
+-  Whether additional clustering based on the contours is needed.
+See following article for more information on :ref:`how-to-cluster-contours`.
 -  The \ **3D matching tolerance**, used to determine the points that confirm the flat region.
 -  The **2D matching tolerance**, used to determine the points that